robblanco/robblanco.github.io/teaching.md

 the lens of my research interests, as I believe they have a crucial role to play in our understanding of computing.

+I am also very interested in making important concepts more widely accessible, in particular to students and professionals.

 This page lists some courses I have been fortunate to teach or plan to teach in the near future, as well as related activities.